vitalab/vitalab.github.io/deep-learning/_posts/2018-09-05-3d-completion.md

 ![](/deep-learning/images/3d-completion/fig2.png)

-The task is the following.
-From a 2D image, the model generates the full 3D object.
-The output is a 3D cube and is learned with binary crossentropy.
+The task is the following, from a 2D image, the model generates the full 3D object.
+The output is a 3D cube and is learned by binary crossentropy.

 ![](/deep-learning/images/3d-completion/fig3.png)

-The metrics used are the IoU of the volume generated and the Chamfer Distance which is the distance between a point and the closest point.
-On most task, they are better than methods that require the groundtruth mask and are overall better than all method.
+The metrics used are the IoU between the volume generated and the groundtruth volume or the Chamfer Distance, which is the distance between a point and its closest groundtruth point.
+On most task, they are even better than methods that require a mask and are overall better than all previous methods.

-To enforce the *naturalness* of the object, they train a WGAN that will classifiy wheter an object is natural or not.
+To enforce the *naturalness* of the object, they train a WGAN that will classify whether an object is natural or not.

 ![](/deep-learning/images/3d-completion/fig5.png)